-A passive fall protection system refers to a system that is non-dynamic, stationary, and does not move or adapt or change when in or out of use.
-It does not require the use of Personal Protective Equipment or active participation from the worker.
-It is the preferred fall protection method.
-Typical passive solutions include Guardrails or Netting Systems.
+All fall protection can be broken down into two main categories - Active and Passive.
+A passive fall protection system is the preferred one, referring to a stationary system that does not move or adapt or change when in or out of use.
+It does not require the use of PPE or active participation from the worker, e.g. Guardrails or Netting Systems.

 FALL ARREST: A full-body harness is used to arrest a user in a fall from a working surface, in conjunction with an anchorage and a shock-absorbing lanyard, before hitting the ground.
 This body device secures a user in a manner to distribute the fall arrest forces over the body parts.
 For a 100kg user, the max. arrest force is 6 kN according to European standardization [max.
 8 kN according to American one].